YYgroup/STmodel/README.md

 steps:
 1. run driver_counterflow.py to get the laminar flame solutions for laminar flame parameters and stretch factor tabulation
-2. run run_model_st.py/run_model_UQ_para.py to get the model predictions and comparisons with data
+2. run run_model_st.py/run_model_UQ_para.py to get the model predictions and comparisons with data, you can also check the .ipynb file for notebook.

 Note:
 The first run will take some time to do the laminar flame simulations and tabulation for a new condition.